utilitarianexe/brains/README.md

 Current input data for this mode is a small subset of https://www.kaggle.com/sachinpatel21/az-handwritten-alphabets-in-csv-format

-Clicking on the screen will cycle the modes (cells, weights, and none).
+Pressing space will cycle the modes (cells, weights, and none).

+Clicking a cell will select it to

 None will allow the program to run much faster.